Murder of Rebecca Kunash: Murder

 On May 11, 1979, in Brevard County, Florida, a six-year-old girl was kidnapped, raped and ultimately murdered by her abductor in a canal.

-On that early morning itself, the girl, Rebecca "Becky" Kunash, was asleep in her bedroom, when 20-year-old Bryan Frederick Jennings, a member of the U.S. Marine Corps, broke into her bedroom and abducted her from her home.
+Early that morning, the girl, Rebecca "Becky" Kunash, was asleep in her bedroom, when 20-year-old Bryan Frederick Jennings, a member of the U.S. Marine Corps, climbed through her bedroom window and abducted her from her home.
 Jennings forced the girl into his car and drove to an area near a canal on Merritt Island.
 Jennings proceeded to rape the girl and afterwards, he lifted Kunash upside down by her feet, and slammed her head onto the ground, causing her skull to fracture.
 Subsequently, Jennings pinned the girl's head underwater at the canal for ten minutes, and Kunash died as a result of the drowning.

 Sometime after, the body of Kunash was discovered inside the canal.
 Jennings was arrested later that same day for a traffic offense committed in Orange County, Florida.
 The police eventually connected him to the murder of Kunash and placed him under arrest for the murder, after they found his fingerprints in the girl's bedroom window, as well as his shoe print outside the same window.
 Jennings, who initially denied that he was responsible for the crime, eventually confessed to the police that he indeed killed Kunash.

 Trial of Bryan Jennings

 Charges and trial

-After his arrest, Bryan Jennings was charged with first-degree murder, kidnapping, rape and other offences for the murder of Rebecca Kunash, with the prosecution officially seeking the death penalty for Jennings.
+After his arrest, Bryan Jennings was charged with first-degree murder, kidnapping, rape and other offenses for the murder of Rebecca Kunash, with the prosecution officially seeking the death penalty for Jennings.
 In June 1979, a circuit judge ruled that the confession tape of Jennings should be admitted as evidence after finding that Jennings did not confess under duress.

 Jennings stood trial before a Brevard County jury in February 1980.
-The taped confession was reportedly played in court, and a former cellmate of Jennings also testified that he heard Jennings bragging out how he killed Kunash; two fingerprint experts also verified that his fingerprints were discovered at the girl's bedroom window, proving that Jennings had indeed broke into the bedroom and abducted Kunash.
-A psychiatrist testified in court that Jennings was not insane or mentally ill but has a predatory character and a seriously flawed conscience.
+The taped confession was reportedly played in court, and a former cellmate of Jennings testified that he heard Jennings bragging about how he killed Kunash.
+Two fingerprint experts testified that his fingerprints were discovered at the girl's bedroom window.
+A psychiatrist testified that Jennings was not insane or mentally ill, but has a predatory character and a seriously flawed conscience.

-Jennings was subsequently found guilty of first-degree murder, kidnapping, burglary and sexual battery on February 7, 1980, and on February 11, 1980, the jury recommended the death penalty by a majority vote of 11–1.
+Jennings was subsequently found guilty of first-degree murder, kidnapping, burglary, and sexual battery on February 7, 1980, and on February 11, 1980, the jury recommended the death penalty by a majority vote of 11–1.

 On May 7, 1980, Circuit Court Judge Tom Waddell sentenced Jennings to death, in addition to four life sentences for the remaining charges.